madurapa/wc-lankaqr-payment-gateway/readme.txt

 == Changelog ==

-If you like WooCommerce LANKAQR Gateway, please take a moment to [give a 5-star rating](https://wordpress.org/support/plugin/woocommerce-gateway-lankaqr/reviews/?rate=5#new-post).
+If you like LANKAQR Payment Gateway for WooCommerce, please take a moment to [give a 5-star rating](https://wordpress.org/support/plugin/lankaqr-payment-gateway-for-woocommerce/reviews/?rate=5#new-post).
 It helps to keep development and support going strong.
 Thank you!